Oh my God, it’s my pleasure to see,

 To make sure that you are getting the best Ceylon tea which is not only genuine but of excellent quality, you should get it from a trustworthy brand like teakruthi. teakruthi is a brand which brings you a diverse range of 100% Pure Ceylon tea.

-teakruthi provides you a choice from a variety of tea like black, white, green, oolong, etc. which are sourced from popular tea districts of Sri Lanka.
+teakruthi provides you with a choice from a variety of tea like black, white, green, oolong, etc. which are sourced from popular tea districts of Sri Lanka.

 At teakruthi, our in-house tea experts make sure that the tea which is reaching you is pure, authentic, and completely 100% Pure Ceylon tea.
 We ensure that the freshness of the tea remains intact from its source until the time it reaches your hands.

-teakruthi is directly associated with specialty plantations that comply with the ethical practices of sourcing and producing tea.
+teakruthi is directly associated with speciality plantations that comply with the ethical practices of sourcing and producing tea.
 Most of our teas come from the plantations certified by the Rainforest Alliance, UTZ or the Ethical Tea Partnership to make sure that the tea we bring you comes exploitation-free and from the authentic source.

 All these factors make teakruthi the best place to buy Ceylon tea.
-You will be assured of all dimensions such as purity, genuineness, quality, ethical sourcing, etc. As tea lovers we know nothing comes above those factors which ultimately defines the brand you trust.
-So, when you enjoy your favorite cup of teakruthi tea, you can be assured that you are having the best Ceylon tea with the assurance of trust and quality.
+You will be assured of all dimensions such as purity, genuineness, quality, ethical sourcing, etc. As tea lovers, we know nothing comes above those factors which ultimately defines the brand you trust.
+So, when you enjoy your favourite cup of teakruthi tea, you can be assured that you are having the best Ceylon tea with the assurance of trust and quality.

 Cheers for your cup of Ceylon tea!